 English as an Additional Language (E.A.L.)

 At East Preston Islamic College, students study English as an additional language right from the Foundation level till Year 12.
-The language is taught on the lines of the Australian Curriculum.
+The language is taught on the lines of the Victorian Curriculum.

 The students are encouraged to participate in:

 - Building Bridges Interfaith Program

 - Darebin District Sports